emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 the output of `cat filename` to `less`, which displays long files in a format similar to `man`, where you can scroll easily.

-<script id="asciicast-erRUTXsgYOPmuXNCY5an5fhVi" src="https://asciinema.org/a/erRUTXsgYOPmuXNCY5an5fhVi.js" async data-autoplay="true" data-loop="true"></script>
+<script id="asciicast-erRUTXsgYOPmuXNCY5an5fhVi" src="https://asciinema.org/a/erRUTXsgYOPmuXNCY5an5fhVi.js" async data-autoplay="true"></script>

 Our job should have run without any problems, so there shouldn’t be much in the standard error file, but be aware that this is where any errors